Canop/broot/website/docs/conf_verbs.md

 ## Copy, Cut, Paste, in input

-By default, only pasting into input is bound (with <kbd>ctrl</kbd><kbd>V</kbd>), because you don't usually write long texts here, but you may bind copying and cutting too:
+Pasting into input is bound to <kbd>ctrl</kbd><kbd>V</kbd> but copying from input and cutting aren't bount by default, because you don't usually write long texts here.
+You may add those bindings if you wish:

 ```hjson
 { key: "ctrl-c", internal: ":input_selection_copy" }